JCSDA/jedi-stack/README.md

 **IMPORTANT:** Another reponsibility of the `setup_environment.sh` script is to define the OPT environment variable.
 This is needed both for the build and to allow users to load the JEDI modules after you build them.
 This specifies where the modules will be installed, with a default value of `OPT=/opt/modules`.
 Note that this default value normally requires root permission so you would have to set the `USE_SUDO` flag (see Step 2).
 If you do not have root privileges (e.g. on an HPC system), you may wish to install your modules in a home or work directory, e.g. `OPT=$HOME/opt/modules`.

 OPT needs to be set in order to complete Steps 2-4.
 But, it also needs to be set in order for users to use the modules.
-For this reason, the `module_setup.sh` script also modifies bash and cshrc intialization scripts so that OPT is defined and Lmod is initialized properly when users log in.
+For this reason, the `module_setup.sh` script also modifies bashrc and cshrc initialization scripts so that OPT is defined and Lmod is initialized properly when users log in.

 ## Step 2: Configure Build

 The next step is to choose what components of the stack you wish to build and to specify any other aspects of the build that you would like.
 This is normally done by editing the file `buildscripts/config/config_custom.sh`.
 Here we describe some of the parameter settings available.

-For building on Mac OSX, a configuration file (config_mac.sh) is provided.
+For building on Mac OSX, a configuration file (`config_mac.sh`) is provided.
 This configuration is set up to build using Clang 10.0.0 with gfortran 7.4.0 and OpenMPI 3.1.2.
 You may wish to edit this file for building with a different compiler/mpi set.

-Note that at this time, the combination of Clang 10.0.0, gfortran 7.4.0 and OpenMPI 3.1.2 is the only one tested with JEDI.
+For building on an EMC RHEL7 workstation, a configuration file (`config_rhel7emc.sh`) is provided.
+This configuration is set up to build using GCC 9.2.0 and OpenMPI 3.1.5.

 **COMPILER** This defines the vendor and version of the compiler you wish to use for this build.
 The format is the same as what you would typically use in a module load command:
 ```
 export COMPILER=<name>/<version>
 ```
-For eample, `COMPILER=gnu/7.3.0`.
+For example, `COMPILER=gnu/7.3.0`.

 **MPI** is the MPI library you wish to use for this build.
 The format is the same as for `COMPILER`, for example: `export MPI=openmpi/3.1.2`.

-**PREFIX** is the directory where the sofware packages will be installed.
+**PREFIX** is the directory where the software packages will be installed.
 Normally this is set to be the same as the `OPT` environment variable (default value `/opt/modules`), though this is not required.
 If OPT and PREFIX are both the same, then the software installation trees (the top level of each being is the compiler, e.g. `gnu-7.3.0`) will branch directly off of $OPT while the module files will be located in the `modulefiles subdirectory.

 **USE_SUDO** If `PREFIX` is set to a value that requires root permission to write to, such as `/opt/modules`, then this flag should be enabled.